AccessibilityRG/HUGOS/docs/softwares.md

 **Test that Python and the modules are working properly**

-_Start python:_
->   python3

-_Try importing required modules (everything is working if errors are not occurring):_
+_Start python and try importing required modules (everything is working if errors are not occurring):_
+>   $python3
->   import geopandas, fiona, psycopg2, shapely, pytz, numpy, tweepy, instagram, pyproj
+>   > import geopandas, fiona, psycopg2, shapely, pytz, numpy, tweepy, instagram, pyproj

 _Exit Python by CNTRL + C._

+## Postgres / PostGIS